-To check your assumptions, use language like “it sounds like …” or “what I’m hearing you say is …” and confirm your interpretation of what you’ve heard by ending with “is that right?”.
+To check your assumptions, use language such as “it sounds like …” or “what I’m hearing you say is …” and confirm your interpretation of what you’ve heard by ending with “Is that right?”

 When my wife was feeding our son, instead of automatically taking the carrot, my wife could have confirmed by saying, “It sounds like you want Mom to have the carrot, is that right?”
-A bit overkill in this situation but not if that carrot was a $500-million investment.
+A bit overkill in this situation but not if that carrot were a $500 million investment.

-When you make the effort to understand someone, you build trust because they know you value their ideas and opinions.
+When you make the effort to understand others, you build trust because they know you value their ideas and opinions.
 A sign of deep trust between you and your colleague is the open exchange of meaningful information.
 The more trust you have, the more transparent and better the quality of information you receive.
-Remember that trust is often built when you focus on the person rather than the task at hand.
-Make time to build rapport through informal conversations, a meal or social events.

 Remember that trust often is built when you focus on the person rather than the task at hand.
 Make time to build rapport through informal conversations, a meal, or social events.
 The better you tune into an individual by asking the right questions and checking your assumptions, the more the other person will want to work with you.